1993 Peruvian constitutional referendum

 A constitutional referendum was held in Peru on 31 October 1993.
-It followed the Alberto Fujimori's presidential coup on 5 April 1992.
+It followed Alberto Fujimori's presidential coup on 5 April 1992.
 A new constitution was published on 4 September 1993, limiting the President to two terms of five years, creating a unicameral Congress.
 Constitutional amendments would be possible with either a referendum or a two-thirds majority in two successive Congresses.
 Referendums would also be possible if a petition had 0.3% of voters' signatures.
 After being approved by 52% of voters, the new constitution came into force on 29 December 1993.